 Drivers of passenger transport vehicles are required to report notifiable occurrences to DoT as soon as practicable after they become aware of the notifiable occurrence.
 Failure to comply with this requirement may attract fines of up to $9,000.

-As the driver of a vehicle, you may be required to keep the following records under the direction of the booking service you operate for:
+As the driver of an on-demand charter or on-demand rank or hail (taxi) PTV, you may be required to keep the following records under the direction of the on-demand booking service you operate for:

 - Booking details (for each job).

 - Contract/pre-paid fares (for agreed/arranged jobs between operator and customer).

 - Status (job successful/cancelled).

 - Vehicle details.